Computes the maximum likelihood estimate (MLE) of the model's parameters.

 - Phi

 - is the GLM dispersion paramter.
-Phi is only meaningful for Binomial (1/batch or trial size) and for Guassian (variance).
+Phi is only meaningful for Binomial (1/batch or trial size) and Gaussian (variance).

 - is the maximum number of iterations used to calibrate the model.
 If missing, the default maximum of 100 is assumed.